 Page Editor Options - Authoring Tab

 Define your Default HTML File Extensions and read about if you should ban the BOM or not.
+Find out about a little known bug and one to be aware of.

 Part 6 - Setting up Expression Web - Page Editor Options - Authoring Tab

-Applies to Expression Web 2.0 & 3.0 Only New
+Applies to Expression Web 2.0, 3.0 & 4.0 Only New

-Choose the default type of new documents and the default file extension of new HTML documents
+Choose the default type of new documents and the default file extension of new HTML documents.

-(Click thumbnail to enlarge)
+(Click thumbnails to enlarge)

-UTF-8 Character Set (Charset) example - <meta http-equiv="Content-Type" content="text/html; charset=utf-8" />HOWEVER at this time not all applications and servers can handle UTF-8, in particular those that handle php documents and that includes the W3C validator too.
+HOWEVER at this time not all applications and servers can handle UTF-8, in particular those that handle php documents and that includes the W3C validator too.

 What are charsets, character sets or character encoding?